 Pizza Inn, Inc. (the "Company"), a Missouri corporation incorporated in 1983, is the successor to a Texas company of the same name which was incorporated in 1961.
-The Company is the franchisor and food and supply distributor to a system of restaurants operating under the trade name "Pizza Inn" .
+The Company is the franchisor and food and supply distributor to a system of restaurants operating under the trade name "Pizza

 On September 10, 2001, the Pizza Inn system consisted of 447 units, including two Company operated units, a third which the Company is currently in the process of relocating, and 444 franchised units.
 The Company-operated units are used for product testing and franchisee training, in addition to serving customers.
 The domestic units are comprised of 242 full service units, 44 delivery/carry-out units, 12 self serve buffet units, and 88 Express units.
 The international units are comprised of 20 full service units, 28 delivery/carry-out units and 13 Express units.
 Pizza Inn units are currently located in 20 states and 12 foreign countries.
-Domestic units are located predominantly in the southern half of the United States, with Texas, North Carolina and Arkansas accounting for approximately 31%, 17% and 9% of the total, respectively.
+Domestic units are correctly predominantly in the southern half of the United States, with Texas, North Carolina and Arkansas accounting for approximately 31%, 17% and 9% of the total, respectively.
 Norco Distributing Company ("Norco"), a division of the Company, distributes food products, equipment, and other supplies to units in the United States and, to the extent feasible, in other countries.
+Full service restaurants ("Full Service") offer dine-in and carry-out service and, in most cases, also offer delivery service.
+These restaurants serve pizza on three different crusts (The Original Thin Crust, New York Pan, and Italian Crust), with standard toppings and special combinations of toppings.
+They also offer pasta, salad, sandwiches, desserts and beverages, including beer and wine in some locations.
+They are generally located in free standing buildings in close proximity to offices, shopping centers and residential areas.
+The current standard Full Service units are between 3,000 and 5,000 square feet in size and seat 130 to 185 customers.
+The interior decor is designed to promote a contemporary, family style atmosphere.